Discover Valentia Island

 Parking: Public parking is available at the public pier area and main road.

-Please note that the car park at O'Neills, the Point Seafood Bar, is designated for patrons only. -
+Please note: The car park at O'Neills, the Point Seafood Bar, is designated for patrons only. -

 Fee: A fee applies to foot passengers and/or cars crossing.